yugabyte/yugabyte-db/docs/content/latest/secure/authorization/ysql-create-roles.md

 ## 1. Create roles

 Create a role with a password.
-You can do this with the [CREATE ROLE](../../api/YSQL/ddl_create_role/) command.
+You can do this with the [CREATE ROLE](../../../api/ysql/commands/dcl_create_role/) statement.

 As an example, let us create a role `engineering` for an engineering team in an organization.